yendrrek/assessment/README.md

 [x] Show summary of the result above the red box.

-[ ] Make the CSS work in other browsers like in Chrome.
-The site breaks, for example, in Firefox.
+[ ] Make the CSS not break on same screen sizes.

 [ ] Add option for sending search results by email.